news

 What Is Involved in the Fit-Out Process?

 There are two general types of core and shell fit-outs in commercial construction for possible tenants to consider.
 Depending on the client’s needs, a core and shell project needs to be adequately finished with a type A and type B fit-out.
-Let’s take a closer look.
+There are no defined standards for type A and type B core and shell construction elements, but they involve different processes and components.

 Type A Construction Fit-Outs